momanyibiffon/Student-Management-System/README.md

 I used MySQL database

 This app allows students details to be registered to the database, the details can then be manipulated through the GUI.

+Usage
+To run the App, you must install:
+  1. pymysql
+  2. tkinter